 Lantau Island is the largest island in Hong Kong.
 It is still a sparsely populated island of natural parkland, beaches, mountains, and hiking and biking trails.
 You can get away to this island for relaxation, sightseeing, and outdoor adventures.

 The popular attractions on Lantau Island are:

 Get some inspiration from our One-Day Lantau Island and Giant Buddha Tour.

 Hong Kong's biggest and most popular theme park is Ocean Park.
 Along with acrobatic sea mammals, there are exhibits of other sea creatures.
 The Amazing Asian Animals section has pandas.
 You can ride the sky tram to see the scenery.
 There is a roller coaster and many other big rides.
 See our One-Day Hong Kong Ocean Park Tour Package.

 Hong Kong has a fascinating history from the time the last emperor of the Song Empire fled there 700 years ago.
 British colonization made Hong Kong a key port and a stage for battle during WWII.

 Hong Kong has a number of good museums, but the Museum of History will probably stand out as the favorite for tourists.
 Learn why Hong Kong became one of the world's foremost trade, investment, and financial centers.

 Discover more about Hong Kong’s history in The Top 10 Museums in Hong Kong.

 Beyond the glass and steel of Hong Kong's commercial persona, the city also boasts a vibrant cultural scene.
 You will learn more about this city when you travel with a local expert, who can guide you to explore the traditional streets and taste local cuisine.
 Just tell us what you want to experience, and we will tailor-make a tour for you.

-Here are our most popular Hong Kong tours, for your reference:
+Here are our most popular Hong Kong tours: